 Connect with Environmental Assessment for further details on the Environmental Assessment process for non-energy related activities or to report issues with this website:

-Connect with the Alberta Energy Regulator for information regarding upstream oil and gas and coal activities:
+Connect with the Alberta Energy Regulator for information on the Environmental Assessment Process for oil, oil sands, natural gas, and coal resources: